gecio/gecio.github.io/docs/_gks/clusterlifecycle/upgradingacluster/index.en.md

 echo -e "#\!/bin/bash\n$(cat upgrade-node.sh)" > upgrade-node.sh
 ```

-Now we must use this script on all of our namespaces.
+Now you must use this script on all of your namespaces.

 ```bash
 kubectl get namespace